TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 4/Galatians 4.13.md

 ---

-but ye know that because of an infirmity of the flesh I preached the gospel unto you the first time:
+but you know that because of weakness of the flesh I preached the Good News to you the first time.